OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search: Evaluation

-\textbf{Disk Storage Overhead.} Figure~\ref{fig:disk_storage_breakdown} compares disk usage on DEEP. \projectname has the smallest footprint at \textbf{44.9\,GB} (vectors plus indices).
-SPANN uses \textbf{230.3\,GB} (more than \textbf{5$\times$} larger) due to its multi-replica storage.
-DiskANN reduces vector size via product quantization but still requires additional metadata and coarse structures to reach high recall.
-Starling is more compact than SPANN, yet its block-aligned layout introduces extra redundancy to improve locality.
+\textbf{Disk storage overhead.} Table~\ref{tab:build-storage-overhead} also compares disk usage on DEEP. \projectname has the smallest footprint at \textbf{44.9\,GB}, including vectors and indices.
+SPANN requires \textbf{230.3\,GB}, more than \textbf{5$\times$} larger, because vector replication substantially increases storage.
+DiskANN uses quantized representations and graph metadata to reduce memory pressure, but still needs additional index structures for high recall.
+Starling is more compact than SPANN, yet its block-aligned layout adds redundancy for locality.

-In contrast, \projectname stores each vector exactly once and adds only a small routing layer.
-Even at billion scale, the in-memory graph abstraction costs about \textbf{100\,MB}, which is minor compared with the vector store.
-This duplication-free design keeps storage low while maintaining strong recall, making \projectname suitable for large-scale deployments under tight resource budgets.
+In contrast, \projectname stores each vector once and adds only a compact $\mathcal{GA}$.
+Even at large scale, the $\mathcal{GA}$ occupies only about \textbf{100\,MB}, negligible compared with the vector store.
+This duplication-free design keeps storage overhead low while preserving accuracy and out-of-core efficiency.